-Financial Hacks for Millennials: The Great Wealth Transfer
+Are you ready for The Great Wealth Transfer

 What is the Great Wealth Transfer and will it impact you?

-Between 2020 and 2030, a large amount of wealth is predicted to be passed down from boomers to millennials in what has been deemed, “The Great Transfer of Wealth”.1 Within the ten-year spread, millennials are estimated to increase their assets five-fold, inheriting some $68 trillion from their predecessors.
-Before you order the Lamborghini or book the trip to Bora Bora, you have to start with what might be an uncomfortable situation with the previous generation, also known as your parents.
-Getting clarity on how they would like their assets handled such as charitable donations, funeral expenses and how they plan to distribute their wealth (children, grandchildren or the beloved family pet) can help you manage your expectations be thoughtful about how you will leverage any additionally wealth that will come your way to maximize your own financial goals.
+By 2030, a large amount of wealth is predicted to be passed down from boomers to millennials in what has been deemed, “The Great Transfer of Wealth”.
+Millennials are estimated to increase their assets five-fold, inheriting some $68 trillion from their predecessors.1 Before you order the Lamborghini or book the trip to Bora Bora, you have to start with what might be an uncomfortable situation with the previous generation, also known as your parents.
+Getting clarity on how they would like their assets handled such as charitable donations, funeral expenses and how they plan to distribute their wealth (children, grandchildren or the beloved family pet) can help you manage your expectations about how you will leverage any additionally wealth that will come your way to maximize your own financial goals.

-The question for millennials now becomes, if you are to receive an inheritance or markedly increase your income, do you know how to manage and protect the higher level of wealth?
+The question now becomes: If you are to receive an inheritance or markedly increase your income, do you know how to manage and protect that higher level of wealth?

 Why do you need to be prepared?

 Whether you prepare or not, the Great Wealth Transfer is coming.
 With a bit of planning, you can make the most of it while ensuring the transition goes smoothly.
-It’s important to consider factors such as the tax implications you may face, guidelines that need to be followed as the beneficiary, and how you may be able to maximize compounding interest over time.
+It’s important to consider factors such as the tax implications you may face, guidelines you need to follow as the beneficiary, and how you may be able to maximize compounding interest over time.

 On the other hand, if you are prepared and have a plan for what to do with money, you can create long-term wealth.
 This route can not only support your immediate family but can also be passed down to the next generation.